-Student Affairs in Higher Education- Master of Science
+Student Affairs & Higher Education- Master of Science

 Program Requirements

-EDL 654Foundations of Educational Research in Higher Education3
+EDL 656Capstone in Student Affairs & Higher Education3

 EDL 667Diversity, Equity, and Dialogue in Student Affairs3